python-cmd2/cmd2/README.md

 - Multi-line commands

-    Any command accepts multi-line input when its name is listed in `Cmd.multilineCommands`.
+    Any command accepts multi-line input when its name is listed in `Cmd.multiline_commands`.
     The program will keep expecting input until a line ends with any of the characters in `Cmd.terminators` .
 The default terminators are `;` and `/n` (empty newline).